-This rule contains the lines of a "demonstration" M-boat, identified as "Hull 66F12".
-This boat illustrates in a general way what we expect a modern M-boat to be like.
+This rule contains the lines of "demonstration" M boats, identified as "Hull 66F15c" and "66F22a".
+These boats illustrate in a general way what we expect a modern M boat to be like.
 Any feature incorporated in the demonstration boat, or any feature which is simply an extension of any such included feature, is deemed to be legal and suitable, regardless of historical foundation.
-However, in case of apparent conflict, the wording of the "Limitations" sections of this rule take priority over the Hull 66F12 drawing and over historical consideration.
+However, in case of apparent conflict, the wording of the "Limitations" sections of this rule take priority over the demonstration hulls and over historical consideration.

-A similar situation exists with appendages, except that in the case of appendages, the date range is any date prior to September 1983.
+A similar situation exists with appendages, except that the date range for appendages is any date prior to September 1983.

 See APPENDIX 1 for a more thorough discussion.
+APPENDIX 1 governs in all cases.